Blehbleh77/MeteorMadness/README.md

 - Assets folder must remain in the same directory as Python files

-- Future plan: Convert `exploration_mode.py` to Pygame for consistent gameplay

-- Optional: Package Game Mode and Exploration Mode as executables with PyInstaller
+- Package Game Mode and Exploration Mode as executables with PyInstaller

----

-## 📹 Demo / Media

-- Gameplay and Simulation Video

-- Screenshots included above for visual reference

----